Milnor fibre boundary of a non-isolated surface singularity: The `extended' monodromy action

-\subsection{The `extended' monodromy action}
+\section{\ The `extended' monodromy action}

-Usually, when one has a plumbing graph $G$, besides the 3--manifold (constructed by gluing $S^1$--bundles), one can consider the plumbed 4--manifold too (constructed by gluing disc--bundles).
-This is the case here as well; in fact, as it is clear from the constructions of this section, the plumbed 4--manifold associated with $G$ is exactly the manifold $\overline{\cals}_k$ (cf. ({\ref{ss:skres})).
+Usually, when one has a plumbing graph $G$, besides the 3--manifold constructed by gluing $S^1$--bundles, one can consider the plumbed 4--manifold constructed by gluing disc--bundles too.
+This is the case here as well; in fact, as it is clear from the constructions of this section, the plumbed 4--manifold associated with $G$ is exactly the manifold $\overline{\cals}_k$.
+The point we wish to stress in this section is that there is a natural monodromy action on the pair $(\overline{\cals}_k,\partial \overline{\cals}_k)$ such that the induced action on $\partial \overline{\cals}_k$ coincides with the Milnor monodromy action of $\partial F$.\ix{Milnor!fiber!boundary}